AusSRC/FLASH/django/docker/README.md

 2. Copy your real certs to FLASH/django/docker/certs/
 3. Copy your real DJANGO flashdb.sh and flashdb.ini to FLASH/django/docker/service/
 4. Copy your real DJANGO settings.py to FLASH/django/docker/
+5. Edit the cron files in FLASH/django/docker/cron/
-5. Build with 'sudo docker build -t flashgui .
+6. Build with 'sudo docker build -t flashgui .